AimRT/AimRT/document/sphinx-en/tutorials/interface_cpp/channel.md

     publisher_proxy.Publish(publishe_ctx, new_msg);
 }
 ```
 ## Usage Example

-Here is a simple example of publishing messages using the proxy-style interface:
+Here is a simple example of publishing a message using the proxy-style interface:
 ```cpp
 #include "event.pb.h"